 The Case for Modern Workplace Learning in Financial Services

-The financial services world is undergoing a whirlwind of change.
-Modern learning can help organizations weather the storm.
+Financial services is undergoing a whirlwind of change.
+Modern learning can help firms weather the storm.

 The financial services industry is in a frenzied state of flux.
 Today’s traditional firms are facing numerous challenges inside and out while still struggling to rebuild their reputation with customers and prospective young hires.

 From the rise of mobile banking to blockchain tech to new disruptive fintech business models, rapidly advancing technology is driving significant disruption in financial services (FS).
 Digital transformation is seeing new demands and unprecedented expectations from a younger, increasingly tech-savvy clientele who are skeptical of traditional organizations and keen to change the way they interact with them.
 These consumers prefer an online, on-demand, self-service experience to the more traditional, hands-on, white-glove approach of the past.